zdebeurs/3ML_methods_for_XRB_classification/README.md

 4. Now on your personal computer, adjust the paths at the top of `BGP_plot_predictions.R` to match your input and output directories.
 5. Run `BGP_plot_predictions.R` to plot your BGP results.

+If you use any part of this code, please cite our paper: de Beurs, Z. L., Islam, N., Gopalan, G., & Vrtilek, S.D.
+(2020).
+A Comparative Study of Machine Learning Methods for X-ray Binary Classification.
+Accepted to the Astrophysical Journal.